-The circuit in Figure 19 illustrates the basic circuit configuration for the TMP3x family of temperature sensors.
+Figure 4 illustrates the basic circuit configuration for the TMP3x family of temperature sensors.
 The table shown in the figure illustrates the pin assignments of the temperature sensors for the three package types.
-For the SOT-23, Pin 3 is labeled as "NC" are as Pins 2, 3, 6 and 7 on the SO-8 package.
+For the SOT-23, Pin 3 is labeled as "NC" as are Pins 2, 3, 6, and 7 on the SOIC-8 package.
 It is recommended that no electrical connections be made to these pins.
-If the shutdown feature is not needed on the SOT-23 or the SO-8 package, the SHUTDOWN pin should be connected to V_S.
+If the shutdown feature is not needed on the SOT-23 or the SOIC-8 package, the SHUTDOWN pin should be connected to V_S.